William Henry Spencer High School: History

 The first Spencer High School was built on 10th Avenue at 8th Street.
 The facility served as the home of Marshall Junior High School after Spencer High School relocated to 1830 Shepherd Drive in 1953.
 Marshall Junior High operated in this location until it was destroyed by fire.

 The second Spencer High School was located at 1830 Shepherd Drive (now Marshall Middle School).
-The Shepherd Drive location was designated as the Columbus city high school for military dependent students from neighboring Fort Benning would attend after the 5th Circuit Court's 1971 desegregation order was handed down.
-Prior to this time, Fort Benning agreed it would never build a high school on the military reservation and would instead send their high school age children to either Baker High, where children of enlisted personnel were bussed, or Columbus High, where children whose parents were officers were bussed.
+The Shepherd Drive location was designated as the Columbus city high school that military-dependent students from neighboring Fort Benning would attend after the 5th Circuit Court's 1971 desegregation order was handed down.
+Prior to this time, Fort Benning agreed it would never build a high school on the military reservation and would instead send their high school-age children to either Baker High, where children of enlisted personnel were bussed, or Columbus High, where children whose parents were officers were bussed.
 In essence, the desegregation of Spencer High was accomplished with the reallocation of military dependents from Fort Benning, together with non-minority students from outlying Columbus neighborhoods.

 In 1978, the Muscogee County School Board voted to close Spencer High School and move the students to a new high school located at 4340 Victory Drive on the Fort Benning military reservation.
 The name of this new high school was intended to be "Southwest High School," and its colors were to be blue and white.
 Incidentally, blue and white were the school colors for Baker High School (closed in 1991), about a mile west of the current Spencer High campus.
 A group of young men, having taken the name "The Golden Owls," came to the rescue of Spencer High School.
 They appeared before both the School Board and City Council convinced both organizations to preserve the Spencer High School name and its colors of green and gold.

 The 4340 Victory Drive facility developed engineering issues such as foundation settling, cracked floors and tilting walls.
 As a result, in November 2016, the City of Columbus and the Muscogee County School District authorized funding to build a new facility.

-The newest Spencer High School, opened in August 2018, is located at 1000 Fort Benning Road and designed to accommodate around 1,100 students.
+The newest Spencer High School opened in August 2018, is located at 1000 Fort Benning Road, and is designed to accommodate around 1,100 students.
 This includes a rapidly expanding computer science and electronic game design magnet program, growing from an estimated 120 to more than 200 students.
-Spencer High School is now a 200,000 square foot, three floor, facility:
+Spencer High School is now a 200,000-square-foot, three-floor facility: